toptensoftware/RichTextKit/docsrc/basics.md

 RichTextKit doesn't have a concept of a DOM - that's a higher level concept that RichTextKit is not attempting to solve.

+Text blocks can contain forced line breaks with a newline character (`\n`).
-Although RichTextKit works with individual text blocks, they can contain carriage returns (`\n`) to force line breaks.
-These should be considered as in-paragraph "soft returns", as opposed to a hard paragraph terminator.
+These should be considered as in-paragraph "soft returns", as opposed to hard paragraph terminators.

 Currently RichTextKit doesn't support non-text inline elements, although this may be added in the future.